 Colloquium

-The biweekly RCNP colloquium usually takes place on Tuesdays at 16:00 and comprises talks by invited speakers as well as RCNP members.
+The biweekly RCNP colloquium usually takes place on Mondays at 15:30 and comprises talks by invited speakers as well as RCNP members.

 When: See schedule below